Get Matched With Green Construction Programs

 Career Outlook

 According to the US Bureau of Labor Statistics, green construction jobs are expected to increase between 2018 and 2028.
-The Bureau puts out a list of industries that are growing faster than other industries and two professions in green construction - Solar Photovoltaic Installer and Wind Turbine Service Technicians - are the top two in the industry, with projected growth of 63% and 57% respectively.
+The Bureau puts out a list of industries that are growing faster than other industries and two professions in green construction - Solar Photovoltaic Installer and Wind Turbine Service Technicians - are the top two in the industry, with projected growth of 48% and 60% respectively.
 Environmental engineers are also going to be in demand for the next decade.
-The average salary of workers in the green construction field is $47,630 and, geographically speaking, there are jobs throughout the United States and beyond.
+The average salary of workers in the green construction field varies depending on your role, your experience, your location, and more.
+However, here are some specific options:

 Advancing From Here